-Hoekman Maritiem was run by Albert Hoekman and his daughter Lenie Hoekman for many years.
+Hoekman Maritiem was run by the late Albert Hoekman and his daughter Lenie Hoekman for many years.
 Since 2017 Lenie runs the company by herself.
 Urk is a famous fisherman town that formerly used to be an island.

 The name Hoekman has been very important for the development and growth of the fishing fleet of Urk and the North Sea fleet.
 In 1890 Albert Hoekman's grandfather, also named Albert Hoekman, started a smithy at Urk.
 This smithy was the start of Machine Factory Hoekman, which introduced the first engine for fishing vessels in 1914.